Vonage/vbc-developer/_documentation/en/provisioning/overview.md

 ---
-title: Overview
+title: Provisioning API Overview
 ---
 # Provisioning API Overview

-The Vonage Business Communications Call Provisioning API enables you get details on Users, Accounts and Extensions.
+The Vonage Business Communications Provisioning API enables you get details on Users, Accounts and Extensions.

 With these API's, you will be able to: